danganhvu1998/thesis_page_rank/thesis-paper/thesis.md

 ## 1. Abstract

-+ TODO: Add comparation between the application with Spark on Page Rank with the same data set.
++ TODO: Add comparison between the application with Spark on Page Rank with the same data set.

 In recent years, it is not hard to notice that with the development of big data, we have actively accumulated a tremendous amount of data.
 In 2020, this number is about 64 zettabytes, and 2021 estimate to be 79 zettabytes[1].
 As a result, number of data set, the size of the data set, and also the need to extract important insides from the data have been increased significantly.
 And among these, many are graph related: friends connections, website links, etc. As the size of the data set increased dramatically, it is now almost impossible for any single machine to handle a big data set with a reasonable amount of times, and most of the time is not even for processing, but to load the data in and out of the ram.